marmelab/aor-simple-graphql-client/README.md

 A simple GraphQL client for [admin-on-rest](https://github.com/marmelab/admin-on-rest/) built with [Apollo](http://www.apollodata.com/)

+A version of the `admin-on-rest` demo using this client is available at https://marmelab.com/admin-on-rest-graphql-demo.<br>
+The source code for this demo is available at https://github.com/marmelab/admin-on-rest-graphql-demo.

 ## About GraphQL and Apollo

 This library is meant to be used with Apollo on the **client** side but